Last revision: August 27, 2022.

 Previous Post: Swayambhunath – Buddha Eyes Over the Kathmandu Valley

-Update: The Boudhanath Stupa did not suffer any serious damage from the earthquakes of early 2015.
-However, the part of the stupa above the dome was later taken apart because of a significant crack.
+Update: The Boudhanath Stupa did not suffer any severe damage from the earthquakes of early 2015.
+However, the part of the stupa above the dome was later removed because of a significant crack.
 An article from The Guardian (Nov.
 22, 2016) describes the reopening of the stupa after the rebuilding of the spire.

 A short tuk-tuk ride from Thamel – the “tourist ghetto” of Kathmandu – and we were at the ticket booth and the short street leading north to the Great Stupa at Boudhanath (also spelled Bodhnath).

-Symbols of Tibetan Buddhism are everywhere; so too are signs of a living faith exhibited by the total gamut of pilgrims – from well-heeled city dwellers to rough-clad peasants to young and old monks in their maroon, yellow, and red robes.
+Symbols of Tibetan Buddhism are everywhere; so are signs of a living faith exhibited by the total gamut of pilgrims – from well-heeled city dwellers to rough-clad peasants to young and old monks in their maroon, yellow, and red robes.

-It seems that an encounter with the Buddha convinced her that infecting children with the disease was not a Buddhist thing to do (the Buddha had converted her) so she agreed to stop – with one proviso.
+It seems that an encounter with the Buddha convinced her that infecting children with the disease was not a Buddhist thing to do (the Buddha had converted her), so she agreed to stop – with one proviso.
 She would stay within the confines of the shrine as long as she received offerings and prayers there.
 And so they come, kneeling between the two lion figures on the outside and looking into the shrine at the Ajima statue with their petitions and prayers.

-Behind the shrine are the steps leading up to the three levels of platform to the very base of the stupa.
+Behind the shrine are the steps leading up to the three levels of the platform to the very base of the stupa.
 The steps take you past the two riders on elephants.

-Lanka’s Anuradhapura, for example, has two stupas which are much higher – the Jetavanaramaya at 122 meters and the Ruwanwelisaya at 92 – and with larger diameters.
-Beyond all the measurements, however, the scene around the stupa at Boudhanath was definitely much more atmospheric and vibrant than what I found with the Sri Lankan stupas (dagobas in Sinhala) since they are in an archaeological zone away from the modern city.
+Lanka’s Anuradhapura, for example, has two much higher stupas – the Jetavanaramaya at 122 meters and the Ruwanwelisaya at 92 – and with larger diameters.
+Beyond all the measurements, however, the scene around the stupa at Boudhanath was much more atmospheric and vibrant than what I found with the Sri Lankan stupas (dagobas in Sinhala) since they are in an archaeological zone away from the modern city.

 Each of the five flag colours signifies a different essential element, with yellow representing earth, green water, red fire, white air, and blue space.

-Like the Swayambhu Stupa, this one has all the classic elements – the dome, the square box (the harmika) on top, the 13 receding steps of the spire leading up to the elaborate umbrella.
-The different elements also correspond to the symbolism of the prayer flags with the base being earth, the dome water, the square box fire, the spire air, and the umbrella space.
-Having grown up as a Roman Catholic I can appreciate how Tibetan Buddhists revel in their highly visual approach to faith!
+Like the Swayambhu Stupa, this one has all the classic elements – the dome, the square box (the harmika) on top, and the 13 receding steps of the spire leading up to the elaborate umbrella.
+The different elements also correspond to the symbolism of the prayer flags, with the base being earth, the dome water, the square box fire, the spire air, and the umbrella space.
+Having grown up as a Roman Catholic, I can appreciate how Tibetan Buddhists revel in their highly visual approach to faith!

 The stupa as a religious structure began as a relic mound supposedly containing some bone remains of the Buddha salvaged after his cremation.
-Some stupas, especially those in Myanmar, claim to have strands of hair which the Buddha gave to Burmese travellers while he was alive.
+Some stupas, especially those in Myanmar, claim to have strands of hair that the Buddha gave to Burmese travellers while he was alive.

 When the stupa was consecrated 100 million Buddhas dissolved into it, and it has the glory of being filled with their sacred relics.
 Whatever prayer is offered to it is fulfilled, and if you meditate upon your personal deity here, at the time of your death you will be reborn in Sukhavati.